 Presumably, we are going to be in the car for 20 minutes tops before we’re home and getting our small athlete lunch.

-The problem with sports drinks/gels/bars
+The problem with sports drinks/gels/bars with little soccer players

 Through effective marketing, we may be conditioned to think that any amount of exertion needs immediate ‘replenishment’ through gels, sports drinks, and energy bars.